 My conclusion as an atheist at the time of my investigation was that the Apostle John was most likely the author of the Book of Revelation.

-In the next part of our report we will look at the evidence for Luke’s authorship of the Book of Acts.
+In the next part of our report we will look at the evidence for the Letter of Jude.

 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.